 11.7.09 Grindhouse

 You can really connect with your inner cave woman when using a mortar and pestle.
 Or maybe it will take you back to Baba Yaga, that terrifying witch of childhood fables who flew around in a mortar, using her pestle as a rudder.
-There's something very primal about this kitchen tool, although you can see that the one I have, above, is pretty civilized.
-I also have a deeper one made of cement that I use for making papaya salad Thai-style, and a small wooden one I use for crushing herbs.
-Some people like to use a traditional Mexican molcajete for guacamole, although I prefer squishing the avocado in my hands.
-And real pesto aficionados always rely on a mortar and pestle.
-They are available in a wide range of materials, from porcelain to marble.
-My point is, your kitchen shouldn't be without one.
+There's something very primal about them, although you can see that the one I have, above, is pretty civilized.
+I also have a deeper one made of something very hard (cement?) that I use for making papaya salad Thai-style, and a small wooden one I use for crushing herbs.
+Real pesto aficionados always rely on a mortar and pestle.

+These indispensable tools are available in a wide range of materials, from porcelain to marble.
+Your kitchen really shouldn't be without one.
 Any time you need to smash or pulverize anything, in smallish quantities, your mortar and pestle will give you greater control than a spice grinder or food processor.
 Use it to make spice mixes and salt blends, to crush peppercorns, mix compound butters, make a garlic-salt paste, and on and on.

-Actually, even Alice Waters says it's a bit ambitious to make a lot of pesto in your mortar and pestle.
-She offers this compromise: use a food processor to puree the basil leaves then add them to garlic and nuts you've pounded yourself.
+Alice Waters says it's actually a bit ambitious to make a lot of pesto in your mortar and pestle.
+So she offers this compromise: use a food processor to puree the basil leaves then add them to garlic and nuts you've pounded yourself.
 Below is her more purist recipe...

 Pesto